davidtkramer/mock_api/README.md

 MockApi simplifies service mocking with WebMock and Sinatra, for both tests and development.

-⚡ **Speed up development** - No waiting on upstream services to ship.
-Mock the service and develop in parallel.
+⚡ **Speed up development** - Mock upstream services and develop new integrations in parallel.

+🧹 **Clean up tests** - Mock services once and re-use them across your test suite.

 🏕️ **Go offline** - Develop your app, no internet required.